Call Girl (2012 film): Plot

 Set against the backdrop of the 1976 election, the story is centered on delinquent teenager Iris, who is sent to live in a juvenile home.
 She meets Sonja there and the two regularly slip away for adventures in the city.
-Together they are recruited to the prostitution ring operated by Dagmar Glans, a madam well known to the authorities.
+Together they are recruited into a prostitution ring operated by Dagmar Glans, a madam well known to the authorities.
 Dagmar's clients are mostly rich and powerful men, including senior politicians of the day.
 She becomes the subject of a police investigation led by a young vice officer, John Sandberg.
 Sandberg soon discovers Glans has powerful clients but also finds his investigation hampered by his superiors and his life threatened by sinister figures.
 Police break up the prostitution ring but the powerful clients avoid being named in the scandal and Dagmar's trial concludes with her receiving a suspended sentence before Iris can testify about being an underage prostitute.
 In the aftermath of the trial, Sandberg is killed in a hit and run incident and his report into the affair is classified by the newly elected government.
 The film ends with Iris running away from the juvenile home, her ultimate fate ambiguous.